sebastienserre/thfo-mail-alert/readme.txt

 = is this plugin working with the WPCasa Plugin? =
 * No!
 This plugin is working with the old WPCasa Framework.
-* A premium version exists [HERE](https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/).
+* A premium version working with the plugin exists [HERE](https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/).

 == Upgrade Notice ==